andrews1022/sass-boilerplate/scss/components/README.md

 ## Components Folder

-Here you should place stylings for reusable components not only for your current project, but for future projects as well.
-Things like buttons, navigation menus, contact forms, etc.
+Here you should place files for styling reusable components not only for your current project, but for future projects as well.
+Things like buttons, hero sections, nav menus, forms, etc.